housingbayarea/bloom/sites/public/src/page_content/jurisdiction_overrides/alameda/resources/transitionalAgedYouth.md

 Walk in at 200 Harrison Street, Oakland

-Drop-in hours Tues and Thurs 1-3pm
+Drop-in hours: Tues and Thurs 1-3pm
  Youth are also able to go to adult and family access points.

 </RenderIf>
 <RenderIf language="es">